noizu-labs-ml/genai-core-vnext/CONTRIBUTING.md

 If you have any questions or need help with contributing, please feel free to open an issue on the GitHub repository or reach out to the maintainers.

-We appreciate your contributions to the GenAI library!
+We appreciate your contributions to the VNextGenAI library!